Cottage Booking Logo

 Length of Stay Pricing

 Encourage longer stays with weekly or monthly discounts.
 Seven-night bookings reduce turnover costs and increase total revenue per guest.
-Consider offering 10-15% weekly discounts and 20-25% monthly discounts.
+Consider offering appropriate weekly and monthly discounts based on your market and costs.

 Common Pricing Mistakes to Avoid